-The first mention of Sabbath observance occurs just after Israel's departure from Egypt.
-The people are commanded to keep the Sabbath, both in view of their redemption from Egyptian bondage (cf. Deuteronomy 5:15) and because the Lord is graciously providing for their physical needs as well.
+The first mention of Sabbath observance occurs just after Israel’s departure from Egypt.
+The people are commanded to keep the Sabbath, both in view of their redemption from Egyptian bondage (cf. Deut.
+5:15) and because the Lord is graciously providing for their physical needs as well.

 Exodus 20:8–11.
 By the time they reach Sinai, Israel had already observed weekly Sabbaths.
 Now Sabbath-keeping is incorporated in the “ten words” that make up the heart of the Lord’s covenant with his people.
 Inclusion of the Fourth Commandment within what is surely God’s unchanging moral law certainly suggests that Sabbath observance is part of that law.

-The commandment begins, "Remember!"—an unusual verbal form (infinitive absolute) having the force, "Always be remembering!"
-(Similarly, Deuteronomy 5:12 might be paraphrased, "Always be keeping!")
+The commandment begins, “Remember!”—an unusual verbal form (infinitive absolute) having the force, “Always be remembering!”
+(Similarly, Deut.
+5:12 might be paraphrased, “Always be keeping!”)
 It is not mere recollection or occasional keeping but active memorializing that is required.

 Exodus 23:12.
 Physical rest appears explicitly here, though only as a “common-grace” benefit to Israel’s work-animals and to foreigners.
 As a day of physical rest to Israel, the Sabbath is first so described in Deuteronomy 5:14, and even there is parenthetical.